foxpilot64/bookbot/README.md

 # bookbot
-BookBot is my first project!
+BookBot is a simple text reading project for Boot.dev.